aaronolds/Quotes/README.md

 ## Tolstoy ##
 _"Everyone thinks of changing the world, but no one thinks of changing himself."_

+## John Wheeler ##
+_“Spacetime grips mass, telling it how to move...
+Mass grips spacetime, telling it how to curve”_

 ## Unknown ##
 * _"Winners go into battle having already won and losers go into battle and try to win."_
 * _"Programming today is a race between software engineers striving to build bigger and better idiot-proof programs and the Universe trying to produce bigger and better idiots.
 So far, the Universe is winning."_